Firewall Bouncer

 Configuration for manual installation

-service must be able to authenticate with the local API.
+To be functional, the crowdsec-firewall-bouncer service must be able to authenticate with the local API.

-If it was not the case, the default configuration is in /etc/crowdsec/bouncers/crowdsec-firewall-bouncer.yaml
+If it was not the case, the default configuration is in /etc/crowdsec/bouncers/crowdsec-firewall-bouncer.yaml.

 You can then start the service: